Skin & Body Blog

 Electrolysis is one of the most effective and permanent solutions for managing excessive hair growth in women with hirsutism.
 Since electrolysis destroys the hair follicle using an electric current, it prevents regrowth in the treated area.
 This is particularly beneficial for those with higher Ferriman-Gallwey scores who are looking for a long-term solution to unwanted hair.

+For women with hirsutism, especially those with high Ferriman-Gallwey scores, this means significant and lasting reduction of unwanted hair.
 Electrolysis is Suitable for All Skin and Hair Types including fine or light-colored hair that is common in some women with hirsutism.

 Electrolysis can be used to remove hair from all of the areas listed on the Ferriman-Gallwey scale, such as the upper lip, chin, chest, abdomen, and back.
 It’s especially useful for treating sensitive or smaller areas, like the face, where precision is key.